doando156/KLTN/README.md

-# Multi-Robot Leader-Follower Simulation & Control (MATLAB GUI)
+# Multi-Robot Control System via MATLAB

 > This project develops a GUI in MATLAB to build experimental platform for multi differential-drive robots testing the leader-follower algorithm.